Anomalous Wave-Packet Dynamics in One-Dimensional Non-Hermitian Lattices

 On the other hand, considerable attention has been devoted to wave dynamics in non-Hermitian (NH) systems with dissipation, which are described by NH Hamiltonians.
 Recent studies have shown that when disorder originates from dissipation rather than on-site potentials, conventional Anderson localization is replaced by a quantized jump behavior, termed the NH jump \cite{weidemann2021coexistence,tzortzakakis2021transport,leventis2022non,sahoo2022anomalous,longhi2023anderson,kokkinakis2024anderson,chen2024dynamic,turker2024funneling,ghatak2024diffraction,kokkinakis2025dephasing,li2025universal,shang2025spreading,xue2025non}.
 This phenomenon stems from complex energy spectra and localized eigenstates, which exhibits a unique feature of NH systems.
 Another intriguing example is the NH skin effect \cite{lee2016anomalous,yao2018edge,kunst2018biorthogonal,alvarez2018non,lee2019anatomy,yokomizo2019non,brandenbourger2019non,longhi2019probing,xiao2020non,weidemann2020topological,helbig2020generalized,ghatak2020observation,liu2022complex,longhi2022self,shen2025observation,zhao2025two,longhi2025erratic}, where eigenstates become localized at the boundary under open boundary conditions (OBCs) in NH lattices with asymmetric couplings.
 This effect has been shown to originate from a nontrivial point-gap topology defined in the complex energy plane \cite{gong2018topological,zhang2020correspondence,okuma2020topological}.
 It has been noted that the skin effect can give rise to unconventional wave reflections at boundaries where the reflected velocity of a wave packet deviates from the conventional case, called the dynamic skin effect \cite{li2022dynamic,guo2022theoretical,li2024observation}.
 In addition, self-acceleration of wave packets accompanied by momentum changes has also been found in NH lattices with or without skin effects \cite{silberstein2020berry,solnyshkov2021quantum,longhi2022non,hu2023wave,xue2024self,dong2025non}.
 Despite these advances, a general theory of wave dynamics in NH lattices is still not fully developed, and a variety of unique physical phenomena remain largely unexplored.

-In this work, we study the wave-packet dynamics in general one-dimensional NH lattices.
+In this work, we {systematically} study the wave-packet dynamics in general one-dimensional NH lattices.
 The group velocity of a Gaussian wave packet in such systems is governed not only by the slope of the real part of band structure but also by its imaginary part, when the wave packet evolves with time.
 Based on this anomalous group velocity, we find a self-induced Bloch oscillation without electric fields.
-We further discover disorder-free NH jumps in NH lattices under OBCs with entirely real spectra, which can be explained by the complex band structure under periodic boundary conditions (PBCs).
-We also find that when a wave packet is close to the edge, NH jump can also lead to positive and negative TGHSs, accompanied by corresponding frequency blue and red shifts, respectively.
+We further discover disorder-free NH jumps in NH lattices under OBCs with entirely real spectra, {which we call the \textit{NH wave-packet jump}, and it} can be explained by the complex band structure under periodic boundary conditions (PBCs).
+We also find that when a wave packet is close to the edge, {the NH wave-packet jumps} can also lead to positive and negative TGHSs, accompanied by corresponding frequency blue and red shifts, respectively. {We also find the phase transitions among dynamic skin effects, TGHSs, and NH wave-packet jumps, thereby establishing a fundamental connection between the NH skin effect and observable wave dynamics.}

 \textit{Anomalous group velocity in NH lattices}---We consider general one-dimensional single-band NH lattice models.
 (As we will point out, most of the results hold also for multi-band models.)
 The Hamiltonian we consider in real space is